AntibodyEngineers/2024-Antibodies-and-AI/README.md

     A["Immune Profling & Gene Expression"]  B["ML-base Receptor Classification"]

 ```
+## Results & Future Work
+### AI & ML
+* N/A
+### Gene Expression & Immunoprofiling
+The Gene Expression team used Pandas, Numpy, and Scanpy to isolate and select for desired data in the given TCR text file.
+Further extracting resulted in usable table data in the form of viable Post-treatment clones and CD8+ positive response counts.

 ## Citations
 Hackathons are funded by the National Science Foundation DUE 2055036.